sirkingbinx/cardboard/DOCS.md

 ### `Harmony` `CardboardHarmony.PatchInstance(BepInPlugin)`
 - **Description**:
-Patches the `BepInPlugin` provided and returns the `Harmony` class used to patch the plugin.
+Patches the `BaseUnityPlugin` provided and returns the `Harmony` class used to patch the plugin.

 - **Example**:
     ```cs